mcellteam/swift-ir/docs/user/alignem_swift/AlignEM_SWiFT_Quick_Example.rst

 An Alignem SWiFT project should define a location for all of its project images (base images, scaled images, aligned images).
 This must be set before any images can be generated (including both scaled images and aligned images).
-Set the destination path with the "File / Set Destination" menu item:
+Set the dest path with the "File / Set Destination" menu item:

 .. image:: ./images/AlignEM_SWiFT_SetDest_Menu.png

 This will bring up a dialog box where a directory can be optionally created and selected.
-It's generally a good idea to create the new destination directory as a subdirectory where the original images exist.
+It's generally a good idea to create the new dest directory as a subdirectory where the original images exist.

 ======